 (I opted for almond butter, as I find its mellow flavor tastes more similar to chocolate chip cookie dough).

-- In a large bowl, cream together almond butter and erythritol until erythritol has dissolved.
+- In a large bowl, cream together almond butter and erythritol.

-- Add vanilla and salt, and almond flour.
+- Add vanilla, salt, and almond flour.
 Mix until well incorporated.

 - The "dough" should be grainy, (like thick sand) use the heat of your hands to press the dough together to form 21 small balls.
 If it doesn't stay together easily, add 1 Tablespoon of coconut oil.*

-- Place them in the fridge to set for about 20 minutes, and enjoy!
+- Place cookie dough balls in the fridge to set for about 20 minutes, and enjoy!

-For more variations to this classic low carb snack, check out these fat bombs recipes:
+For more low carb sweet snacks variations, check out these fat bombs recipes: